ngkamperlo/presentations/slides/sdet-3/Slides.md

 # The Future of Mini Apps
 - We're considering implementing Solution 4
-- although its implementation effort might be significantly bigger compared to Solution 3
+- Although its implementation effort might be significantly bigger compared to Solution 3

 ---

 # Transition to a React-only Approach
-- As we transition to a React-only approach, it’s crucial to explore new solutions that align with our evolving technology stack.
+- As we transition to a React-only approach, it’s crucial to explore new solutions that align with our evolving tech stack.
 - We're excited about the opportunities this shift presents.
-- At last ***static typing via Typescript!***
+- At last ***static typing via Typescript!*** 🤘

 ---

 # The Role of Module Federation
-- We are considering to switch from Single SPA to Module Federation
+We are considering to switch from Single SPA to Module Federation
   - Module Federation enables the seamless sharing of components across applications.
   - Is almost the industry standard around code splitting.